AeroSur: Contributions

-AeroSur also greatly supported the sport, especially football, where it created the Copa Aerosur and la Copa AeroSur del Sur and in mid 2009, the AeroSur Futsal Cup was organized for the first time, where CRE and AeroSur from Bolivia, River Plate of Argentina and President Hayes of Paraguay, in which the host team AeroSur won.
+AeroSur greatly supported sports, especially football, where it created the Copa Aerosur and la Copa AeroSur del Sur, and in mid-2009 the AeroSur Futsal Cup was organized for the first time, featuring CRE and AeroSur from Bolivia, River Plate of Argentina and President Hayes of Paraguay.
+Aerosur, the host team, won.

+A preserved Lockheed L-1049 Super Constellation nicknamed Avion Pirata was painted with the AeroSur livery, although it never entered in service with the airline.

-Many street signs amongst others in Cochabamba, such as the signs for C. Mexico street, were financed by AeroSur and to this day still bear the Airline's name.
+Many street signs in Cochabamba, such as the signs for C. Mexico street, were financed by AeroSur and to this day still bear the airline's name.